DORA Enforcement Active — Regulatory Assessments Underway

 Key Elements

-Risk Evaluation Metrics: A set of predefined metrics to rate the risk associated with each provider, such as security controls, past incident records, financial health, and compliance status.
+Risk Evaluation Metrics: Predefined metrics to rate risk by security controls, incident records, and compliance.

 Expected Outcomes

-Audit Reports: Detailed reports highlighting compliance status, identified risks, and areas for improvement.
+Audit Reports: Compliance status, identified risks, and improvement areas.

-Contract Amendments: Where necessary, revise contracts to include updated requirements based on audit findings.
+Contract Amendments: Updated requirements based on audit findings.

 Key Components

-Contingency Strategies: Plans for handling provider failures, including alternative providers, backups, and redundancy measures.
+Contingency Strategies: Plans for handling provider failures with alternatives and backups.

-Incident Response Integration: Ensure third-party providers are integrated into the organization's incident response framework, with clear protocols for collaboration during incidents.
+Incident Response Integration: Providers integrated into the organization's incident response framework.

 Key Elements

-Service Level Agreements (SLAs): Define clear expectations for service availability, response times, and security protocols.
-Include penalties for non-compliance.
+Service Level Agreements: Clear expectations for availability, response times, and security.

-Data Security Clauses: Specify data protection requirements, including encryption standards, data transfer protocols, and access controls.
+Data Security Clauses: Encryption, data transfer protocols, and access controls.

-Termination and Exit Plans: Detail procedures for safely disengaging from service providers, ensuring data continuity and recovery.
+Termination and Exit Plans: Procedures for safely disengaging from providers.

-Conduct risk assessments for each ICT service provider: Evaluate the provider's ability to meet security, compliance, and operational continuity standards.
-Assessments should include a review of security controls, historical performance, financial stability, and compliance track records.
+Conduct risk assessments for each provider: Evaluate security, compliance, and operational continuity standards.

-Identify and document dependencies and potential single points of failure: Map out dependencies between internal systems and external services.
-Identify areas where failure could lead to significant operational disruptions, and develop contingency measures for critical service providers.
+Identify dependencies and single points of failure: Map dependencies between internal systems and external services.

-Evaluate service providers' own risk management and resilience measures: Analyze the provider's disaster recovery and business continuity plans.
-Ensure they align with your organization's risk management framework and regulatory requirements, including DORA.
+Evaluate providers' own risk management: Analyze disaster recovery and business continuity plans.

 Deliverables